 The things that make your digital content look unprofessional are not limited to typos and grammar snafus.
-If you misuse formatting and typographic conventions your website, blog, brochures and other content will look amateurish and make your readers doubt your expertise.
+If you misuse formatting and typographic conventions on your website, blog, brochures, and other content, it sends a signal that makes your readers doubt your expertise.

-Editors and copyeditors look not only at grammar and spelling but also at content style and presentation.
-We want to edit out anything that looks mediocre or distracting so the reader pays attention to the information.
+Editors and copyeditors look not only at grammar and spelling but also at content, style, and presentation.
+We want to edit out anything that looks mediocre or distracting so the reader can focus on the information.

 Use a single space after a period